Protonix (pantoprazole sodium) Delayed-Release Tablets

 medical journal articles, and medical conference presentations.

-Protonix is an acid suppressant originally approved in February
+Protonix is an acid suppressant indicated for the short-term

-symptomatic relief of erosive esophagitis (EE) associated with
+of erosive esophagitis associated with GERD.
+An additional 8-week

 Esophagitis may be caused by irritation of the esophagus due to

 acid reflux from the stomach to the esophagus.
 Although 36% of

 healthy Americans experience this sort of reflux at least once a

 month, perhaps up to 10% of American adults suffer from GERD on a

 daily basis.
 Erosive esophagitis can be a precursor to more serious

 In a US, multi-center double-blind, placebo-controlled study,